Mpergolatti/ReadmeGen/README.md

   Following a code review, your feature will be merged.

   Additional info below
-  weather
+  test
 ---
 ## Tests:
-  weather
+  test

 ---
 ## Questions and Comments:
-* GitHub Username: weather
+* GitHub Username: test
-* GitHub Email: weather
+* GitHub Email: test